minhducsun2002/yozefu/docs/name/README.md

 #  What does the name Yōzefu mean?

-The name Yozefu is a derived name of **Joseph**.
-It's a reference to the main character of the trial, the novel of Franz Kafka.
+It's a reference to the main character of **The Trial**, the novel of Franz Kafka.